Tuna pasta

 Method

-2. When you put the pasta in the water, you can prepare garlic, parsley, tuna and lemon.
+2. While the pasta cooks, prepare the garlic, parsley, tuna and lemon.

-3. When the pasta is almost ready, put on a plate with a frying pan or saucepan that has room for the pasta and put in the oil.
+3. When the pasta is almost done, take a frying pan large enough for the pasta and pour in the oil.

-4. When the oil is hot. add garlic and let it cook for approx. 30 seconds.
-Then stir in the tuna. lemon juice and parsley.
+4. When the oil is hot, add the garlic and let it cook for about 30 seconds.
+Stir in tuna, lemon juice and parsley.
 Add a few tablespoons of pasta water.

-5. Let it get hot and add pasta.
+5. Let it warm through and add the pasta.

 6. Serve with lemon zest.
-(Parmesan is not served with fish, but if you like it, GO for it!)
+(Parmesan is traditionally not served with fish, but if you like it, go for it!)

 Nutrition